new independent expert group established to advise on standards for green investment

 The agreement was secured at a meeting of G7 Finance Ministers chaired by the Chancellor last weekend and comes after the UK was the first country in the world to commit to make TCFD-aligned climate reporting fully mandatory by 2025.

-Further details about the role of GTAG and a list of members can be found here
+Further details about the role of GTAG and EWG, including their respective memberships, can be found online.

 HM Treasury, the Financial Conduct Authority, the Bank of England and other relevant Government departments and regulators will be observers to GTAG